bnhpham/adv-patch-siamese-trackers/README.md

-# Adversarial Patch Attack Against Siamese Visual Trackers
+# Adversarial Patch Attack Against Siamese Visual Object Trackers

 This project crafts a printable adversarial patch that hijacks a Siamese visual object tracker's attention away from its real target, and evaluates how well that patch transfers to other trackers it was never optimized against.